Healthy Homes Assessment Highbury

 Draught Stopping Highbury

-Draughts increase the likelihood of lower temperatures in homes.
-A draughty home is more expensive to heat, meaning wasting energy and incurring higher costs.
+Draughts increase the likelihood of lower temperatures in houses.
+A draughty home costs more to heat, which completed jobs in wasting energy and incurring higher costs.

-If you can feel external air getting in, or see an unobstructed draught coming from a hole or gap and you are able to feel it, it’s most likely a gap or an opening that needs sealing in the way you can.
-Large gaps and cracks should be sealed permanently.
-The gaps that exceed 3mm that allow air to enter or exit of your home require sealing.
-In the case of an open fireplace isn’t being used, it can create draughts.
-This should be blocked from.
-Landlords and property managers are accountable for making sure that draughts from the fireplace are removed as much as possible.
+If you can feel external air flowing in or the sound of a clear draught emanating from a hole or gap, then it’s probably a gap or hole that requirements sealing in some way.
+Cracks and gaps that are large should be sealed permanently.
+Cracks that are greater than 3mm and allow air in or out within the home require to be sealed.
+For example, if an open fireplace isn’t used it can cause draughts and must be sealed off.
+Landlords and property managers are responsible for making sure that draughts from the fireplace are removed as much as possible.

-You don’t require to block off gaps or holes in the building.
-For instance, small gaps around windows and doors may be required to allow for movement within the structure as the home gets warmer and cooler, to allow them to be shut and opened, rather than being stuck.
-We will examine all doors and windows as part of your Healthy Homes assessment of your rental property.
+There is no need to block up intentional gaps or holes that are part of the building.
+For example, tiny gaps around windows and doors may be required to allow movement of the building as the home heats and cools, so that they are able to be shut and opened, rather instead of being stuck.
+We will examine all windows and doors as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections